someengineering/resoto.com/docs/how-to/alerting/set-up-discord-notifications.md

    :::

 2. Define search criteria that will trigger an alert.
-For example, let's say we have a test account `test-account`, and instances with more than 4GB of RAM are not permitted:
+For example, let's say we have a test account `test-account` where instances with more than 4GB of RAM are not permitted:

    ```bash
    > search is(instance) and instance_memory>4 and /ancestors.account.reported.name==test-account